 There is an additional white hour hand, called a Zulu hand, which can be set to Greenwich Mean Time or any other time zone you choose.

 The Radio Room Clock case is made from phenolic - a high-impact, heat-resistant black resin that stands up to time and the elements.
-Likewise, the lens is crafted from a durable, shatter-proof clear polycarbonate resin.
-Its hinged bezel and brass screw-bolt lock offers easy access for adjustments.
+Featuring a clear glass lens and silver dial, its hinged bezel and brass screw-bolt lock offer easy access for adjustments.
 The Radio Room Clock mounts to most any surface and includes matching black mounting hardware.

 Includes individual, hand-applied serial number, registered in Chelsea's manufacturing log.Item: 21065